Backing up items on your iPhone that can’t be easily replaced, such as pictures or videos, is an important task.

 There are a number of ways to accomplish this, including transferring them to a computer.

-Our tutorial below will show you how to transfer iPhone photos to PC using a cable that you already have.
+Our tutorial below will show you how to transfer photos from iPhone to computer using a cable that you already have.

 How to Import Images from iPhone to Windows